 What should bidders do, and when?

-Legal teams will need to work closely with the business on public sector tendering if they are not already doing so.
-Bidders will need to ensure key performance indicators are drafted appropriately and there are sufficient warnings to alert it if the customer believes metrics are likely to be missed as this will be reported on publically and could lead to exclusion.
+Bidders will need to ensure key performance indicators are drafted appropriately and there are sufficient warnings to alert it if the customer believes metrics are likely to be missed as this will be reported on publicly and could lead to exclusion from future procurements.

 Care will need to be taken to ensure confidential information in contracts is not published online: in particular, commercial and technical schedules (not only pricing) should be reviewed and redacted (thought may be given to redacting certain clauses which show a position has been accepted by a bidder as this could undermine other negotiations).
-We recommend allocating resource and processes now, so it can be managed when the Bill goes live in October 2024 (current expectation).
+We recommend allocating resource and putting in processes now, so it can be managed when the Act goes live in October 2024 (current expectation).

 Bidders should also allocate resource to scan public notices and reports as the transparency measures represent an opportunity to monitor competitor contracts – where terms seem onerous or you know they are not being adhered to, this could indicate there are grounds to challenge.